Exploring models for part-time and flexible apprenticeships

 Apprenticeships are seen by the Government as a key vehicle to support transition to the labour market, social mobility, economic growth and improved productivity.
 An ambitious reform programme is underway to raise the quality and quantity of apprenticeships, funded in part by the new Apprenticeship Levy which has also catapulted apprenticeships to the top of the agenda for many businesses.

 This paper investigates the feasibility and scalability of part-time and flexible models of apprenticeships.
 It is based on research conducted by Learning and Work Institute and Timewise with learners and employees with commitments that make the traditional full-time model untenable, and with employers, training providers, and other key stakeholders.
-The research has been supported by the Young Women’s Trust and Trust for London.

-Our findings suggest that part-time and flexible apprenticeship opportunities can be effective ways of both increasing access for new starters to apprenticeships and enabling existing staff to upskill.
+The findings suggest that part-time and flexible apprenticeship opportunities can be effective ways of both increasing access for new starters to apprenticeships and enabling existing staff to upskill.
 This will widen the talent pool for employers and has the potential to increase productivity.
 An effective flexible and part-time apprenticeship programme would include the following critical success factors:

 Working with employers to understand their workforce needs and where part-time and flexible apprenticeships may be beneficial.